10 Best Cafès With Rice Terrace Views in Ubud: My Secret Spots for 2026

 📍 Sari Organic Walk

-Right at the end of the path where all the stalls, homestays, and warungs end on the Sari Organic Walk, and just before a cute little pink-walled farm called the Rice Joglo, stands Joglo Organik.
+Right where all the stalls and homestays fade at the end of the Sari Organic Walk, just before you hit a charming pink-walled farm called the Rice Joglo, you’ll find Joglo Organik.

 2. Monkey Bar